The Goldilocks problem of the quasar contribution to reionization: Discussion and Conclusions

 Our main results can be summarized as follows. \begin{enumerate} \item The \HII and \HeIII volume fractions extracted from our simulations of the QSO-dominated scenario are consistent with most observational constraints and with the analytical model by \MH.
 Similarly, the Thomson optical depth of the IGM is in very good agreement with the latest measurements \citep{Planck2018cosmo}.

 \item The striking feature that characterises the QSO-only scenario is that \HI, \HeI, and \HeII reionization take place nearly at the same time.
-In consequence, the IGM temperature at mean density shows a single peak at redshift $z \approx 5.7$ (where $T_{0, \rm peak} \approx 2\times10^4\,\rm K$).
+In consequence, the IGM temperature at mean density shows a single peak at redshift $z \approx 5.5$ (where $T_{0, \rm peak} \approx 2\times10^4\,\rm K$).
 Compared with the bulk of the observed values, the model over predicts the IGM temperature at $4<z<5$ and under predicts it at $2<z<3$.
 In particular, due to the early completion of \HeII reionization, the QSO-dominated model is inconsistent with the measurements that show a temperature peak at $z \approx 3$.
+Our results are largely in agreement with the semi-analytical calculations presented by \citet{DAloisio+2017} although the IGM temperature peaks at an earlier time in our simulations.

 \item Correspondingly, the effective optical depth derived from our \HeII \Lya synthetic spectra is significantly too low at $3<z<4$ to reproduce the observational constraints.